Hello, my name is Nigel Ball, welcome to my blog.

 I am the Course Leader for the undergraduate Graphic Design programme at the University of Suffolk in Ipswich, where I have taught since 2007.
 My research focuses on the societal impact of graphic design in shared environments—or Graphic Commons—and as a result, how this relates to wider contexts within the study of urbanism.

-As well as writing here, I occasionally write for the blog of Eye magazine: the international review of graphic design; and peer-review publications for Fairchild Books / Bloomsbury Press.
-Alongside my academic and written work, when time permits, I maintain a practice as a self-employed graphic designer, primarily working for clients from the social, cultural, and voluntary sectors.
+As well as writing here, I occasionally write for the blog of Eye magazine: the international review of graphic design; and peer-review publications for Fairchild Books / Bloomsbury Publishing.
+Alongside my academic and written work, I maintain a practice as a self-employed graphic designer, primarily working for clients from the social, cultural, and voluntary sectors.

 Prior to becoming a designer and educator, I worked in the print trade as a book binder and finisher.
 I have also been active in social justice and environmental organisations; and have sung in bands for little to no reward, or critical acclaim.